-Like the Durex Performax, the Trojan Extended Pleasures condoms are odorless.
-And Trojan is also a reliable brand, so you know you’re getting solid protection from accidental pregnancy or contracting any sexually transmitted infections.
+Like the Durex, the Trojan Extended Pleasures condoms are odorless.
+And Trojan is also a reliable brand, so you know you’re getting solid protection from accidental pregnancy or STIs.

 It’s not all good news though, as I found that they were a bit too good at the job.
 Even though the percentage of benzocaine is lower than in the Durex condom, the additional thickness seemed to add even more lasting power.

-That might sound great, but it came at the expense of pleasure for both the man and the woman.
+That might sound great, but it came at the expense of pleasure for both me and my partner.
 These condoms may make you last longer then, but with the risk of reducing both enjoyment and erection strength.

 My feeling then is that the Trojan benzocaine condoms are only better than Durex for guys who have the most severe premature ejaculation.

 Benzocaine condoms can definitely be useful in the battle against premature ejaculation.
 You do run the risk though of having erection problems due to the combination of numbing from the anesthetic and the layer of latex on top.

 If you want to try them, go for it.
 But don’t be too disappointed if you find they cause other problems or reduce your sensitivity a bit too much.